syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ---
 layout: post
-title: Migrate from Xamarin.Forms SfSchedule to .NET MAUI SfScheduler | Syncfusion
+title: Migrate from Xamarin SfSchedule to .NET MAUI SfScheduler | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin Schedule to Syncfusion .NET MAUI Scheduler control and more.
 platform: MAUI
 control: SfScheduler